 Wesfarmers (ASX:WES)

 WES possesses one of the highest quality retail portfolios in Australia with strong brands including Bunnings, Kmart and Officeworks.
 The company is run by a highly regarded management team and the balance sheet is healthy.
-We believe WES’s businesses, which have a strong focus on value, remain well-placed for growth despite softening macro-economic conditions.
+We believe WES’s businesses, which have a strong focus on value, remain well-placed for growth and market share gains in a softening macroeconomic environment.

 Macquarie Group (ASX:MQG)